-For this project, SPC has modelled the possible storm surge associated with a 1:100 year storm event in Lifuka (Kruger and Damlamian, 2013, output 13).
+For this project, SPC has modelled the possible storm surge associated with a 1:100 year storm event in Lifuka (See report C.1.0 Coastal hazards).
 The model indicates that a 1:100 year event would likely inundate, to varying degrees, the majority of the occupied district around Lifuka Island, since most buildings and amenities are located along the lowest lying part of the western coast.

 Based on the modelling conducted, several major impact zones were identified.
-For the purpose of the costbenefit analysis, these were considered as: (1) a hazard zone that would be inundated as a result of a 1:100 year storm event; and (2) a high hazard zone that would be inundated as a result of such a storm, but which could also be subject to the effect of damaging waves.
+For the purpose of the costbenefit analysis, these were considered as: (i) a hazard zone that would be inundated as a result of a 1:100 year storm event; and (ii) a high hazard zone that would be inundated as a result of such a storm, but which could also be subject to the effect of damaging waves.
 This area also includes a coastal setback zone that is subject to long-term coastal erosion.

-Drawing on a household and technical building survey also conducted as part of the project (Sinclair et al. 2013al, output 10) it would appear that around 272 homes (the majority of homes) around Lifuka are located in hazardous/highly hazardous (including erosive) areas.
-Without any adaptation, the local community would then face the unconstrained impact of the storm, which would likely include damage and injury from flooding and wave action, losses arising from damage (such as loss of personal possessions), as well as harm to critical amenities in the area, such as the police station, fire station, hospital, telecommunications facilities, power utilities, several schools and churches.
+Drawing on a household and technical building survey conducted as part of the Lifuka project (Report B.1.6), it would appear that around 272 homes (the majority of homes) around Lifuka are located in hazardous/highly hazardous (including erosive) areas.
+Without any adaptation, the local community would face the unconstrained impact of the storm, which would likely include damage and injury from flooding and wave action, losses arising from damage (such as loss of personal possessions), as well as harm to critical amenities in the area, such as the police station, fire station, hospital, telecommunications facilities, power utilities, several schools and churches.